 INSIDE : Learn how to create a coiled clay bowl using polymer clay in a marbled pattern!
 This simple technique makes the most beautiful colored vessels.

 This post may contain affiliate links.
 See full disclosure here.

-My mini coiled clay bowl is about 2-3″ across in diameter, but I think you could just as easily create one a bit larger in size.
+My mini coiled clay bowl is small, about 2-3″ across in diameter.
+However you could just as easily create one larger in size.

 You are left at the end with this lovely looking coil wrapped bowl.

-Polymer clay doesn’t bake rock hard, it still has just a bit of give to it.
-So, I was able to use a then butter knife and gently wiggle the clay bowl away from the actual ceramic bowl.
+Polymer clay doesn’t bake rock hard, it still has just a tiny bit of give to it.
+So, I was able to use a thin butter knife and gently wiggle the clay bowl away from the actual ceramic bowl.

 I want to create a bigger Coiled Clay Bowl to hold all of my peach and orange confetti because what a gorgeous color combination!!